Hexobot-SLSC/eurobot-2024-pami/README.md

-# Eurobot-2024-bot
+# Eurobot-2024-pami

-The sketch of the bot of the Hexobot team of the Eurobot Junior 2024
+The sketch of secondary bots (PAMIs) of the Hexobot team of the Eurobot Junior 2024